From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Image Reward Models

-\textbf{Ethnicity-Aware Gender Bias.} We construct preference evaluation prompts in the format ``A/An \texttt{[ethnicity]} person is \texttt{[action]}-ing \texttt{[context]}'', covering all combinations of ethnicity and action, resulting in $|E| \times |A|$ evaluation prompts.
-For each preference prompt, we generate images using generation prompts in the format ``A/An \texttt{[ethnicity]} \texttt{[gender]} is \texttt{[action]}-ing \texttt{[context]}'', where gender, ethnicity, and action are explicitly specified.
-This yields a total of $|G| \times |E| \times |A| \times 100$ images.
+\textbf{Ethnicity-Aware Gender Bias.} We construct preference evaluation prompts in the format ``A/An \texttt{[ethnicity]} person is \texttt{[verb]}-ing \texttt{[context]}'', covering all combinations of ethnicity and verb (evaluation: \texttt{ethnicity+person}).
+For each preference prompt, we generate images using generation prompts in the format ``A/An \texttt{[ethnicity]} \texttt{[gender]} is \texttt{[verb]}-ing \texttt{[context]}'', where gender, ethnicity, and verb are explicitly specified (generation: \texttt{ethnicity+gender}).
+The evaluation prompt omits gender to measure reward model's inherent preference, while the generation prompt explicitly specifies gender.
 The reward scores assigned to these images by a reward model are standardized using their mean and standard deviation.
-We then compute the average standardized score across the 100 images for each generation prompt, resulting in $|G| \times |E| \times |A|$ mean scores.
-To compute the final PBS$_G$, we fix the ethnicity and action, and subtract the average standardized score for women from that for men, producing $|E| \times |A|$ PBS$_G$ values.
+We then compute the average standardized score across the 100 images for each generation prompt.
+To compute the final PBS$_G$, we fix the ethnicity and verb, and subtract the average standardized score for women from that for men.
+Because of the adaptation, PBS\textsubscript{G} score here can be greater than one.
 A positive PBS\textsubscript{G} score indicates a preference for men, while a negative score reflects a preference for women.
-The base reward model, CLIP, exhibits a mild woman-preference bias overall (PBS\textsubscript{G} = –0.0726).
-After fine-tuning on HPDv2, HPSv2.0 reverses this trend and demonstrates a notable shift toward man-preference bias (+0.6039), consistent across most ethnic groups.
-In contrast, PickScore shows a stronger woman-preference bias (PBS\textsubscript{G} = –0.1157), aligning with the characteristics of Pick-a-Pic.
-HPSv2.1 also exhibits a woman-preference trend (PBS\textsubscript{G} = –0.0984), though its training data has not been publicly disclosed.
-These directional shifts are evident across all ethnic groups, suggesting that model fine-tuning introduces consistent and dataset-aligned gender preferences. \Cref{fig:rm_ethnicity_aware_gender_bias_white,fig:rm_ethnicity_aware_gender_bias_black,fig:rm_ethnicity_aware_gender_bias_latino,fig:rm_ethnicity_aware_gender_bias_east_asian,fig:rm_ethnicity_aware_gender_bias_southeast_asian,fig:rm_ethnicity_aware_gender_bias_indian,fig:rm_ethnicity_aware_gender_bias_middle_eastern} presents the PBS$_{G}$ scores across 42 actions for each ethnicity group.
+CLIP shows a slight woman-preference bias (–0.0726).
+Fine-tuning on HPDv2 shifts HPSv2.0 toward a \textit{strong} man-preference (+0.6039), consistent across ethnic groups.
+In contrast, PickScore (–0.1157) and HPSv2.1 (–0.0984) show woman-preference biases, with the latter’s training data undisclosed.
+These shifts align with each model’s training data, revealing consistent gender preferences across ethnicities. \Cref{fig:rm_ethnicity_aware_gender_bias_white,fig:rm_ethnicity_aware_gender_bias_black,fig:rm_ethnicity_aware_gender_bias_latino,fig:rm_ethnicity_aware_gender_bias_east_asian,fig:rm_ethnicity_aware_gender_bias_southeast_asian,fig:rm_ethnicity_aware_gender_bias_indian,fig:rm_ethnicity_aware_gender_bias_middle_eastern} presents the PBS$_{G}$ scores across 42 verbs for each ethnicity group.